What is congenital diaphragmatic hernia (CDH) and where to find congenital diaphragmatic hernia treatment?

 Our goal for every patient is to have your baby get as close to your due date as possible.
-Most babies with CDH are born vaginally near term.
+Most babies with Congenital diaphragmatic hernia are born vaginally near term.
 Your baby will be born at The Mother Baby Center at Children’s Minnesota and Abbott Northwestern.
 Children’s Minnesota is one of only a few centers nationwide with the birth center located within the hospital complex.
 This means that your baby will be born just a few feet down the hall from our newborn intensive care unit (NICU).
 Additionally, many of the physicians you have already met will be present during or immediately after your baby’s birth so we can care for your baby right away.

-Because CDH interferes with normal lung development, our immediate concern at birth is to ensure that your baby has good breathing.
+Because congenital diaphragmatic hernia interferes with normal lung development, our immediate concern at birth is to ensure that your baby has good breathing.
 This may require using a mechanical ventilator.
 A ventilator requires inserting a tube into the baby’s windpipe that is connected to a ventilator machine.
 We also may administer medications that improve blood flow through the lungs and help blood vessels in the lungs to relax.
 In addition, we use artificial or intravenous nutrition to help the baby remain nourished until we’re able to use the mother’s breast milk.

 ECMO is an acronym for extracorporeal membrane oxygenation.
 This is an advanced technology that’s used in cardiac bypass surgery and is available at only a very few specialized centers nationally.
 For CDH, ECMO is used in those babies who have the most severe form, roughly one third of all fetuses with this diagnosis.
 If standard therapy, such as a ventilator or medication, is not working, the next treatment is ECMO.
 ECMO does the work of the baby’s heart and lungs until they can recover.
 At Children’s Minnesota, we have one of the nation’s best outcomes for patients requiring ECMO.

 However, this surgery is not an emergency and frequently it is delayed for several days or weeks until we are certain that your baby is in the best possible condition for surgery.

-There is a wide range of outcomes and prognosis for children with CDH.
+There is a wide range of outcomes and prognosis for children with congenital diaphragmatic hernia.
 Nationally, babies with severe disease requiring ECMO only have about 50% survival, while babies with CDH that do not require ECMO have about 90% survival.
 Because of our expertise in caring for critically ill babies, Children’s MN overall CDH survival is 86%.
 That includes a survival rate over 80% even for babies with severe CDH who require ECMO.